lau175/SmartGridSimulator/README.md

 ## Blockchain-based Smart Grid Simulator

 ##### Prerequisits
 Before installing SGS, be sure have installed the Chrome browser and to satisfy the following prerequisits.

 ###### Virtual environment
 The use Python virtual environment is strongly suggested.
-[Anaconda][] is recomended but not mandatory:
+[Anaconda][] is recomended but not mandatory.

 ###### Matlab
 It is suggested to have the most recent [Matlab][] version, but it is also possible to use SGS with old versions, such as Matlab R2018a.
 The [Matlab engine][] for Python and [Matpower][] are also required.

 ###### Ganache
 A [Ganache][] workspace with at least 81 accounts is needed.